aws-samples/serverless-patterns/apigw-lambda-rds-snapstart/README.md

 }' | jq
 ```

-Get a unicorn with the Id generated
+Get a unicorn with the Id.

 ```
-curl
+curl --location --request GET $(cat target/output.json | jq -r '.UnicornStoreApp.ApiEndpoint')'/unicorns/123'
 ```

 ## How it works

+CDK creates all the infrastructure we need for the pattern, include the VPC, subnets, security groups,secrets and the DB.

+The DB setup Lambda function is executed once to create the database table with a given structure.

 This REST API is implemented with the [Micronaut framework](https://micronaut.io/).
+Credentials for the DB are passed as
+environment variables to the application.

 # SnapStart Best Practice